salvolannister/MyPortfolio/readme.md

 - Add content for XR Collaboration
 - Add content for One Piece mini game
 - Add content for shooter game with images
+- Convert all the images to jpg in order to reduce space on the DB and energy consumption

 # TODO - ABOUT
 - add capabilities written in short